Beyblade Burst: Beyblade Burst Turbo (2018–19)

-Two years after the International Blader's Cup, the story focuses on Aiger Akabane, a "wild child" that grew up in nature.
-After battling No.1 Blader in the world "Valt Aoi", he became inspired to become the No.1 Blader in the world, along with his beyblade, Z Achilles.
-He aims to fight strong opponents in an effort to become stronger himself.
-To defeat Legendary Blader Valt Aoi and become the World Champion, Aiger begins his journey.
+Two years after Valt Aoi's victory in the International Blader's Cup, the story focuses on Aiger Akabane, a "wild child" that grew up in nature.
+After battling and losing to World Champion Valt and Wonder Valtryek, he became inspired to become No.1 Blader in the world, along with his Turbo Bey, Z Achilles.
+He aims to fight stronger opponents in an effort to become stronger himself.
+To defeat Valt and become new World Champion, Aiger begins his journey.

-Beyblade Burst Rise (2019–20)
+Beyblade Burst Rise (2019–2020)

-Legendary Blader Valt Aoi has been training the next generation of elite Bladers at Spain's BC Sol.
-One day, rookie Bladers Dante Koryu and Delta Zakuro witness Valt unleashing his newly evolved Gamma Bey, Sword Valtryek.
+Valt Aoi has been training the next generation of elite Bladers in Spain's BC Sol.
+One day, rookie Bladers Dante Koryu and Delta Zakuro witness Valt unleashing his Gamma Bey, Sword Valtryek.
 To their surprise, Valtryek radiates a golden light as it rockets around the stadium.
 Inspired by the limitless possibilities of this "Hyper-Flux" state, both Dante and Delta seek the same bond with their Beys.

-Dante and his partner, Ace Dragon, set off for Japan, the birthplace of Beyblade.
+Dante and his Gamma Bey partner, Ace Dragon, set off for Japan, the birthplace of Beyblade.
 But the path to glory won't be easy; plenty of tough competitors and Gamma Beys stand in their way, among them some of the best to ever let it rip.
 Dante soon realizes he'll have to do whatever it takes to deepen his bond with Dragon.

-Do Dante and Dragon have what it takes to overcome these challenges?
-And will they ever achieve Hyper-Flux?
-Here begins the story of Dante and Dragon's rise to the peak of the Blading world.

 Beyblade Burst Surge (2020–21)

-From high atop the Blading world reign the Blading Legends, a select group of Bladers who set the standard to which all other hopefuls aspire.
+From high atop the Blading World reign the Blading Legends, a select group of Bladers who set the standard to which all other hopefuls aspire.
 No challenger yet has succeeded in breaking through their ranks.

-A legend of legends, Valt Aoi hosts an exhibition match featuring a revolutionary class of Bey: "Lightning Beys".
-Inspired by the battle, Hizashi brothers, Hyuga and Hikaru Hizashi, issue a challenge: armed with their solar Beys Hyperion and Helios, this unlikely duo is going to topple Beyblade's ruling elite.
+The No.1 Legendary Blader of Blading Legends in the world, Valt Aoi hosts an exhibition match featuring a revolutionary class of Bey: "Lightning Beys".
+Inspired by the battle, the Hizashi brothers Hikaru and Hyuga issue a challenge: armed with their Lightning Beys, Super Hyperion and Kolossal Helios, this unlikely duo is going to topple Beyblade's ruling elite.

-As the Hizashi brothers' challenge envelops the world's Blading legends, a new tournament is born to determine who among them is truly the best.
+As the Hizashi brothers's challenge envelops the Blading Legends in the world, a new tournament is born to determine who among them is truly the best.
 In the middle of this mayhem, there lurks a unique Blader shrouded in mystery.

 Beyblade Burst QuadDrive (2021–22)

-The story centers on Bel Daizora, the leader of the Bey graveyard "Phantom's Gate".
-Bel, who holds Destruction Belfyre, declares war on Bladers across the world.
+The story centers on Bel Daizora, the leader of the Bey Graveyard "Phantom's Gate".
+Bel, who holds Quad Bey Destruction Belfyre, declares war on Bladers and Blading Legends across the world.
 With Ranzo Kiyama and Bashara Suiro, their journey unfolds as Bel advances to becoming the Dark Prince.